thuva4/Algorithms/README.md

 * Ziggurat algorithm    :    generate random numbers from a non-uniform distribution

 * Zobrist hashing    :    used in the implementation of transposition tables

+* Union Find : used to know if there is path between 2 objects or not

 Folder structure should be
 [**Algorithm name**]/[**language**]/**file**